Black Friday Deals Could Be Getting Overshadowed By Big Thanksgiving Day Discounts

 — CNN (@CNN) November 23, 2018

-As the Inquisitr previously reported Trump introduced a 10% tariff on almost 6,000 types of Chinese goods and he’s threatened to increase that to 25%.
+As the Inquisitr previously reported, Trump introduced a 10 percent tariff on almost 6,000 types of Chinese goods and he’s threatened to increase that to 25 percent.
 Some of those products are consumer goods that make great Christmas gifts, like purses, wallets, and perfumes.
 Thanksgiving and Black Friday shoppers aren’t feeling the effects of the tariffs just yet because the items on shop floors these days were priced before the tariffs were implemented.
-But, if the trade dispute continues holiday shopping deals could become scarce next year.
+But, if the trade dispute continues, holiday shopping deals could become scarce next year.

 With President Trump and President Xi Jinping meeting next week at the G20 Summit, there’s hope that the trade war could be resolved.
-But given terse statements on trade by both sides about trade, some experts are concerned about the future of Chinese-American economic relations.
+But given terse statements by both sides about trade, some experts are concerned about the future of Chinese-American economic relations.